ggerganov/llama.cpp/README.md

 mpirun -hostfile hostfile -n 3 ./main -m ./models/7B/ggml-model-q4_0.gguf -n 128
 ```

+### HPX Build

+This build has a dependency on the [HPX](https://github.com/STEllAR-GROUP/hpx) asynchronous many task runtime system.
+Users are encouraged to compile HPX with tcmalloc.
+HPX provides a user-land thread implementation and a work-stealing thread management implementation.
+Both features reduce the number of system calls required of the application which can improve performance.
+HPX emphasizes 'futurization' of applications; users are encouraged to craft dataflow dependency graphs using futures and HPX's implementation of `std::async`.
+HPX achieves best performance on large workloads.
+The BLIS BLAS library has support for HPX.
+The HPX support provided by this build will improve the performance of the BLIS HPX backend when applied to llama.cpp.

+  - Using `make`:
+    - On Linux:
+      ```bash
+      make LLAMA_HPX=1
+      ```

+  - Using `CMake` on Linux:
+      ```bash
+      mkdir build
+      cd build
+      CXX=<C++ compiler used to build HPX> cmake -DHPX_DIR=<PATH_TO_HPX_CMAKE> -DLLAMA_HPX=1 ..
+      make
+      ```

 ### BLAS Build

 Building the program with BLAS support may lead to some performance improvements in prompt processing using batch sizes higher than 32 (the default is 512).
 Support with CPU-only BLAS implementations doesn't affect the normal generation performance.
 We may see generation performance improvements with GPU-involved BLAS implementations, e.g. cuBLAS, hipBLAS and CLBlast.
 There are currently several different BLAS implementations available for build and use: